quidworks/quid-wordpress/readme.txt

 = 1.0 =
 This is the first version of the plugin.

+== Third Party Service ==

+The QUID Payments plugin relies on the QUID Payment service hosted at [app.quid.works](https://app.quid.works) for payment processing.
+In order to accept payments using this plugin you must [create a QUID merchant account](https://app.quid.works/signup?profile=developer) and, in doing so, accept the [Merchant Terms of Use](https://how.quid.works/terms-and-policies/merchant-terms-of-use).

+Visitors to your site will need a [QUID user account](https://app.quid.works/signup) in order to make payments.
+Users can use an existing QUID account or can complete the simple Signup & Pay process without leaving your site.

+For more information on the QUID payment service visit the [knowledge base](https://how.quid.works).

+== Privacy ==

+Using the QUID Payments plugin allows you to accept payments from visitors without having to collect any of their personal or payment card information.
+The visitor's information is collected directly by QUID and stored in our North American data centre environments.

+When a visitor completes a purchase using QUID, we provide your WordPress site with a unique, randomly-generated user ID that identifies that user within your site.
+Each user ID created for the visitor is shared with only one merchant and each merchant will be given a different unique, randomly-generated user ID associated with that user's QUID account.
+This unique user ID allows the QUID Payments plugin to know which visitors have paid for which posts.

+When you [create a QUID Merchant Account](https://app.quid.works/signup?profile=developer) you provide your legal name (either your own name or that of your business).
+This name will be shared with users that have completed payments on your website using QUID.
+We may also include your business name or website address to promote your use of the QUID service to current and prospective QUID users.

+Read the [QUID Privacy Policy](https://how.quid.works/terms-and-policies/quid-privacy-policy) for more information.

 == Open Source ==

 The QUID Payments plugin is open source software.
 Feel free to contribute or fork this code on [GitHub](https://github.com/quidworks/quid-wordpress/).